Toutouwai/AutoTemplateStubs/README.md

 [Install](http://modules.processwire.com/install-uninstall/) the Auto Template Stubs module.

-Change the class prefix setting in the module config if you like.
-It's good to use a class prefix because it reduces the chance that the class name will clash with an existing class name.
+Change the class name prefix setting in the module config if you like.
+It's good to use a class name prefix because it reduces the chance that the class name will clash with an existing class name.

 ## Usage